atomantic/monty_hall_problem/README.md

 ![Probability view](probability.png)

 In the above model, you can clearly see that there are 3 possible realities (just as there are in the first model).
 However, now perhaps it's clearer to see that switching wins 2/3 times.

+The trick here might be that in the earlier model, we are starting with the notion of Monty revealing a door and then evaluating which reality distribution we fell into.
+In this model, we accept that we have already landed in one of the stable realities and if we are in `distribution A`, Monty `cannot` reveal a goat behind `Door 3` -- his only option is to expose the goat in `Door 2`.
+However, if we are in `distribution C`, Monty could open either `Door 2` or `Door 3`.
+So side with the math, accept that you are locked into a stable reality, and act accordingly.

 # The Code